mit-cml/appinventor-sources/docs/components/sensors/locationsensor.md

 ### LocationChanged

-<div block-type = "component_event" component-selector = "LocationSensor" event-selector = "LocationChanged" event-params = "latitude-longitude-altitude-speed" id = "locationsensor-locationchanged"></div>
+<div block-type = "component_event" component-selector = "LocationSensor" event-selector = "LocationChanged" id = "locationsensor-locationchanged"></div>

 Indicates that a new location has been detected.